f4exb/sdrangel/sdrgui/readme.md

   - combined with Ctrl it will move the channel by +/- 100 Hz
   - combined with Shift it will move the channel by +/- 1 kHz

-<h5>Frequency zooming</h5>
+<h5>B: Frequency zooming</h5>

-When the mouse is in the spectrum area but not over the center line of a channel it will zoom in/out along X (frequency) axis by a 0.5 step at each scroll up/down respectively between 1x (no zoom) and 10x.
+When the mouse is in the spectrum or waterfall area but not over the center line of a channel it will zoom in/out along X (frequency) axis by a 0.5 step at each scroll up/down respectively between 1x (no zoom) and 10x.
 Note that in order to zoom on the center line of a channel you may move the mouse pointer in the top margin (center line moving is not active there but zooming is).

 When frequency zooming is active use Alt + left click to move the center frequency to the clicked point.

-<h5>Power zooming</h5>
+<h5>C: Power zooming</h5>

 When the mouse is inside the power scale (spectrum) the power range is decreased by 2 (zoom in) or increased by 2 (zoom in) at each wheel step forward or backward respectively.
 The behavior of the reference level depends on where in the scale is the mouse pointer: